 “What?”
 I groan, my words barely coming out clearly.
-I hear the squeak of my mattress telling me that he is sitting at the end of my mattress.
+I hear the squeak of my mattress telling me that he is sitting at the end of it.

 “I like her.”
-It is a full on statement.
-No doubt or question.
+It is a full-on statement, no doubt or question.
 He says it with a stable sureness.
 Pushing the pillow off of my face, I sit up to look at him.
 His grey eyes look straight ahead.
 It looks like he is missing something.
-It seems like admitting that he likes Rose takes something away from him.
-That is when I knew this is serious.
+It seems like admitting that he likes Rose is taking something away from him.
+That is when I know this is serious.
 Crap.

 “Okay.”
 My tone is hesitant as I scoot over to sit next to him.
 “Is liking Rose a bad thing?”

 I reach over and give him a pat on the back, not knowing what else to do.
 I’m not the comforting type.
-Having female cousins should make me more sensitive when it came to these situations but it doesn’t.
-Instead, it makes me feel more awkward when it came to people telling me about their feelings.
-Why do people always have to dump their emotional shit on other people?
+Having female cousins should make me more sensitive when it comes to these situations, but it doesn’t.
+Instead, it makes me feel more awkward when it comes to people telling me about their feelings.
+Why do people always insist on dumping their emotional shite on other people?

 “It’s going to be fine,” I assure softly.
-I did feel for Scorpius.
+I do feel for Scorpius.
 Liking Rose isn’t an easy thing.
-I may love her and all, but she has a temper and can be very sassy and a little outright... and I am making things worse.
+I may love her and all; but she has a temper, can be very sassy, and a little outright... and I am making things worse.

 “It’s okay to like someone you aren’t supposed to.
 That’s the fun of it.
 Maybe this is only a simple crush that will fade away.”
 The words take over from there.
-My speech writes itself while I let my mouth do the talking.
-“This can be a short term thing or even a long term thing.
-Hell…we are in Hogwarts.
-Shit is supposed to happen.
+My speech writes itself and I find myself not having no control of it.
+“This can be a short term thing, or even a long term thing.
+Hell… we are in Hogwarts, shite is supposed to happen.
 And it may happen for a reason and it may not.
-You never know whom you are going to like.
-But you can know what you are going to do about it.
+You never know whom you are going to like, but you can know what you are going to do about it.
 So what are you going to do about it, Scorp?”